Italian economic miracle: History

-After the end of World War II, Italy was in ruins and occupied by foreign armies, a condition that worsened the chronic development gap towards the more advanced European economies.
-However, the new geopolitical logic of the Cold War made possible that the former enemy Italy, a hinge-country between Western Europe and the Mediterranean, and now a new, fragile democracy threatened by the proximity of the Iron Curtain and the presence of a strong Communist party, was considered by the United States as an important ally for the Free World, and therefore a recipient of the generous aid provided by the Marshall Plan, receiving $1.5 billion from 1948 to 1952.
-The end of the Plan, which could have stopped the recovery, coincided with the crucial point of the Korea War (1950–1953), whose demand for metal and other manufactured products was a further stimulus to the growth of every kind of industry in Italy.
+After the end of World War II, Italy was in ruins and occupied by foreign armies, a condition that worsened the chronic development gap towards the more advanced European economies; however, the new geopolitical logic of the Cold War made possible that the former enemy Italy, a hinge-country between Western Europe and the Mediterranean, and now a new, fragile democracy threatened by the proximity of the Iron Curtain and the presence of the Italian Communist Party (PCI), a strong Communist party in Western Europe, was considered by the United States as an important ally for the "Free World", and therefore a recipient of the generous aid provided by the Marshall Plan, receiving $1.5 billion from 1948 to 1952.
+The end of the plan, which could have stopped the recovery, coincided with the crucial point of the Korean War (1950–1953), whose demand for metal and other manufactured products was a further stimulus to the growth of every kind of industry in Italy.
 In addition, the creation in 1957 of the European Common Market, of which Italy was among the founder members, provided more investments and eased exports.

 Programma 101, developed in 1965 by Olivetti, is considered one of the first programmable calculators ever and was an economic success internationally.

-The above-mentioned highly favorable historical backgrounds, combined with the presence of a large and cheap stock of labour force, laid the foundations of a spectacular economic growth.
-The boom lasted almost uninterrupted until the "Hot Autumn's" massive strikes and social unrest of 1969–1970, which combined with the later 1973 oil crisis, gradually cooled the economy, which has never returned to its heady post-war growth rates.
+These highly favourable historical backgrounds, combined with the presence of a large and cheap stock of labour force, laid the foundations of a spectacular economic growth.
+The boom lasted almost uninterrupted until the Hot Autumn and its massive strikes and social unrest of 1969–1970.
+Combined with the later 1973 oil crisis, the unrest gradually cooled the economy, which never returned to its heady post-war growth rates.
 The Italian economy experienced an average rate of growth of GDP of 5.8% per year between 1951 and 1963, and 5.0% per year between 1964 and 1973.
-Italian rates of growth were second only, but very close, to the West German rates, in Europe, and among the OEEC countries only Japan had been doing better.
-In 1963, US President John F. Kennedy personally praised Italy's extraordinary economic growth at an official dinner with Italian President Antonio Segni in Rome, stating that "the growth of [...] nation's economy, industry, and living standards in the postwar years has truly been phenomenal.
-A nation once literally in ruins, beset by heavy unemployment and inflation, has expanded its output and assets, stabilized its costs and currency, and created new jobs and new industries at a rate unmatched in the Western world".
+Italian rates of growth were second only but very close to the West German rates in Europe, and among the OEEC countries only Japan had been doing better.
+On 1 July 1963, US President John F. Kennedy personally praised Italy's extraordinary economic growth at an official dinner with Italian President Antonio Segni in Rome, stating that the growth of the nation's "economy, industry, and living standards in the postwar years" had been "truly been phenomenal".
+He added, "A nation once literally in ruins, beset by heavy unemployment and inflation, has expanded its output and assets, stabilized its costs and currency, and created new jobs and new industries at a rate unmatched in the Western world."